Phillip Sami: 2017

 On 31 May, he was selected in the Queensland under-20 rugby league team.

 In round 15 of the 2017 NRL season, Sami made his NRL debut for the Titans against the South Sydney Rabbitohs.
 In September, he was named at centre in the NYC Team of the Year.

 2018

 In round 4 of the 2018 season, he scored his first hat-trick of tries against the Brisbane Broncos, with the Gold Coast winning 26-14 at Suncorp Stadium.

 2019

-In round 23 of the 2019 NRL season, Sami set a new record for the fastest Gold Coast Titans player in history by running 35.9km/hr in a chase-down of Josh Addo-Carr.
+In round 23 of the 2019 NRL season, Sami set a new record for the fastest Gold Coast Titans player in history by running 35.9 km/h in a chase-down of Josh Addo-Carr.

 Sami made a total of 16 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.